Cost of LivingUpdated May 2026

 Is the Florida state average different from Daytona Beach's?

-Florida's state average for rent prices is $2,110, which is lower than Daytona Beach's average of $2,253.
-This means Daytona Beach is on the pricier side even within its own state.
+Florida's state average for rent prices is $1,669, which is actually higher than Daytona Beach's $1,328.
+Daytona Beach is one of the more affordable cities within Florida for this category.

 ← All costs in Daytona BeachRent Prices in all cities →All Cost of LivingFlorida overviewCan I afford Daytona Beach?Living alone in Daytona BeachSalary needed in Daytona Beach